 Note: This is a yearly RDL renewal cost.

 Call LifeSafer Ignition Interlock at 800-634-3077 to schedule your ignition interlock installation.
 Ask about offers and money-saving discounts!

 You will need an SR-22 or other proof of financial responsibility.
 An insurance agent can help you with this

 You will need proof of enrollment in an alcohol and driving education program, approved by project CRASH.
 An authorized project CRASH agent will have to complete form TA-VL-81.

-If your license was revoked or has been expired three or more years, you must take the eye, written and driving exams prior to obtaining an RDL.
+If your license was revoked or has been expired for three or more years, you must take the eye, written, and driving exams prior to obtaining an RDL.
 Call 802-828-2061 for further information.